Welcome to

 ana@madisonspeech.com

 Ana received a Bachelor of Science in Biological Sciences from The University of Alabama in Huntsville.
 Through continued studies, she earned her Bachelor of Science in Communication Disorders and Master of Communication Disorders from Auburn University.
 She is currently licensed by the Alabama Board of Examiners for Speech-Language Pathology and Audiology (ABESPA) and maintains her Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
 Ana has experience in treating pediatric communication disorders in the school setting and experience treating cognitive-linguistic, voice, and swallowing disorders with adults in the rehabilitation and long-term care settings.
-She resides in Huntsville with her husband Travis and pup, Mindy!
+She resides in Madison with her husband Travis, daughter Maya, and pup Mindy!

 “I wanted to be a Speech-Language Pathologist because I wanted to help people share their stories…from the imaginative ones to the ones about growing up ‘back in the old days,’ a precious skill we can so easily take for granted.”